depinore2/net5-docker-starter/README.md

 For more information on how remote debugging works with Omnisharp, refer to this: https://github.com/OmniSharp/omnisharp-vscode/wiki/Attaching-to-remote-processes

-To see how this particular solution implements the above documentation, refer to
+To see how this particular solution implements the above documentation, refer to the automation/Dockerfile_debug file in your project.

+### Resetting Your Automation ###

+I encourage you to make modifications to any of the files in your project-level automation folder.
+If at any point you feel like you screwed something up, you can reset the entire automation folder by re-running `./automation/initproject.ps1` from the top-level of this repo.